-- 1. Fire safety/evacuation (two)
+- 1. Fire safety/evacuation (four) - 2.
+Medical (two)

-- 2. Alarm response (two)

-- 3. Hazardous materials transportation (one)

 Peterborough Fire Services participated in one of these drills and BWXT NEC's Emergency Management Organization was activated.

 3.10.2 Fire Protection Program Activities

 The Fire Protection program describes the systems and resources available to prevent and detect fire and to minimize impact from a fire event and consist of the following key elements: